 Msgr.
-Andrzej Halemba: farewell to a fearless ‘Good Samaritan of today’
+Andrzej Halemba, a ‘Good Samaritan of today,’ retires

 A PRIEST who is retiring from Aid to the Church in Need (ACN) after 14 years risking his life to bring aid to the Church in need, has been named a modern-day Good Samaritan by Iraq’s most senior Christian leader.

 Monsignor Andrzej Halemba served as ACN projects coordinator for Asia-Africa, covering hot spots including Syria, Iraq and Eritrea—countries across the Middle East and parts of South Asia.

 Chaldean Catholic Patriarch Louis Cardinal Raphael I Sako of Baghdad honoured the 65-year-old Pole with the title Chorbishop, equivalent to monsignor in the Western (Latin) Church.
 Describing the monsignor as “the Good Samaritan of today,” Patriarch Sako said Mgr.
 Halemba “was always present with us, building housing caravans for the displaced, polyclinics and schools and everything.”

 Dr. Thomas Heine-Geldern, Executive President of ACN International, said that Father Halemba “has repeatedly put his life on the line, going to places of acute danger in the service of the suffering Church.
 His faith, his courage, his organizational ability, his good humor, his language skills and his professionalism—these qualities and many more he has harnessed for the good of persecuted faithful.
 When they needed somebody for them, he came to their aid.”